Brick Court Chambers

 • Professional negligence M

-Kyle is recommended as a leading junior by the Legal 500 for Professional Negligence.
+Kyle is recommended by Legal 500 as a leading junior for Professional Negligence.

-Examples of recent notable work in this field include:
+Examples of recent (non-confidential) work in the professional negligence field include:

-• Nationwide Building Society v (1) The Bank of New York Mellon (London Branch); and (2) Allen & Overy LLP – acting for A&O in defence of a professional negligence claim arising out of a series of high-value capital markets transactions.
+• Nationwide Building Society v (1) Bank of New York Mellon; and (2) A&O Shearman LLP – acting for A&O in defence of a professional negligence claim arising out of a series of high-value capital markets transactions.

-• Al Sadik v Clyde & Co LLP; Harney Westood and Reigels & Ors – acting for Harneys in defence of a professional negligence claim arising out of USD$100m banking litigation in the Cayman Islands, the Privy Council and Dubai.
+• Al Sadik v Harney Westwood and Riegels & Ors – acting for Harneys in defence of a professional negligence claim arising out of US$100m banking litigation in the Cayman Islands, the Privy Council and Dubai.

-• PrivatBank v PwC – acting for PrivatBank, the largest commercial bank in Ukraine, in a substantial (US$3 billion) audit negligence claim against PwC in the Cypriot courts.
+• PrivatBank v PwC – acting for PrivatBank, the largest commercial bank in Ukraine, in a substantial (US$3 billion) audit negligence claim against PwC.

 • FRC v PwC (RSM Tenon Plc) – acting for PwC in its defence of FRC proceedings relating to the auditing of RSM Tenon Plc, a LSE-listed professional services firm which, prior to entering administration, had been the seventh largest accountancy firm in the UK.